 This course does not require an exam proctor.

 This course does not include synchronous components.

-Instructor recommends renting the text.
+The instructor recommends renting the textbook.
 In addition, a Netflix account is recommended for accessing videos related to class.
 You may be able to sign up for a free trial month.